hakanozbay/hakanozbay.github.io/_posts/2017-02-25-spring-clean-integration-test.md

 This leads to the context file being loaded and used for all tests in the `IntegrationTest` class.
 However **the context is loaded only once and used for all tests in the lifetime of the jvm process**.
 Therefore any state changes created by one test is carried forward onto the next.
 This is equivalent to modifications of a database in each test carried forward to the next without rollback.
 This will lead to inaccurate, inconsistent, unpredictable and unrepeatable outcomes for tests.

-These context modifications that cause to a change in state is known as making the context ***dirty***.
+These context modifications that cause a change in state is known as making the context ***dirty***.
 To ensure the same initial state exists for each test, the solution is to reload the context for *each test*.
 For this purpose, Spring has an annotation type called [DirtiesContext][].
 There are several ways to use this annotation.
 I usually declare the annotation at class level above the class declaration along with the other annotations.
 The specific annotation setting I use is:

 ```@DirtiesContext(classMode=ClassMode.AFTER_EACH_TEST_METHOD)```